nishkarsh25/NEXTJS-FullStackAuth/README.md

 - **FontAwesome**: A popular icon library providing a vast collection of icons for web development.
 Visit [FontAwesome](https://fontawesome.com/) for more information.

-- **Netlify**: Netlify provides seamless deployment and hosting solutions, making it easy to deploy web applications and share them with the world.
-Visit [Netlify](https://www.netlify.com/) for more information.

-- **Render**: Render offers a modern cloud platform for deploying and running web applications, databases, and other services.
-Visit [Render](https://render.com/) for more information.

-- **MongoDB Atlas**: MongoDB Atlas is a fully managed cloud database service for modern applications.
-Visit [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for more information.

 - **React Router**: React Router is a library for routing in React applications, allowing for navigation between different components.
 Visit [React Router](https://reactrouter.com/) for more information.

 - **Axios**: Axios is a promise-based HTTP client for making asynchronous requests in JavaScript applications.
 Visit [Axios](https://axios-http.com/) for more information.